Make Care Visible

 - Share the sign-up link.

-- Encourage them to create something that feels good for them and spreads art and messages of care.
+- Encourage them to create something that feels good for them and spreads messages of care.

-Culture shifts when what is visible shifts – and small, friend-to-friend and coworker-to-coworker invitations help this work travel farther than any one of us could do alone.
+Culture shifts when our context shifts – and small, friend-to-friend and coworker-to-coworker invitations help this work travel farther than any one of us could do alone.